-We suppose we don’t even need to tell you that it’s that time again, but starting tomorrow, the South Pacific will be rocking out with the 9th playing of the Pacific Mini Games.
-Obviously, everyone in the world knows and anticipates these games, but just in case there are any people that don’t (live under a rock, much?) allow us to humor them with an explanation.
+We suppose we don’t even need to tell you that it’s that time again, but starting tomorrow, the South Pacific will be rocking with the ninth playing of the Pacific Mini Games.
+Obviously, everyone in the world knows and anticipates these games, but just in case there are people that don’t (live under a rock much?) allow us to humor you with an explanation.
 The Pacific Mini Games, as shown by their breathtakingly gorgeous website, are a smaller version of the Pacific Games, which is, in turn, a smaller version of the Olympics.
 Basically, in the Russian nesting dolls of obscure sports, the Pacific Mini Games are the cute little baby all the way on the inside.
 This year’s games take place in Wallis and Futuna, because why the hell not?
 The sports featured are rugby, Taekwondo, weightlifting, volleyball (regular and beach styles), sailing, va’a (paddling a giant canoe), and the not-at-all-vaguely-named “athletics.”

 Background: Just because Kiribati only gained its independence 34 years ago, doesn’t mean that this nation, made up of 32 atolls, doesn’t have spunk.
 With a population roughly the size of Ohio State’s football stadium, they are looking to pack more of a punch than Woody Hayes.

 Best Athlete Name: Kaitinano Mwemweata.
 Holds various “athletics” records and has an unreasonable amount of W’s in her last name.